brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 Elixir has guards!

 A *guard* is like a shorter conditional
-If the conditional passes, then something else can happen Example using cases:
+They can be handy for adding *constraints* to a function parameter If the conditional passes, then something else can happen Example using cases:
 ```